jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

 - You will need the latest Visual Studio 2022 and the latest .NET Core SDK (at least .NET 7 SDK).
 - You will need also Docker Desktop running on your machine.
-- To run the project just find and build the solution file JordiAragon.Cinema.sln and select docker-compose as startup project.
+- To run the project just find and build the solution file JordiAragon.Cinemas.Ticketing.sln and select docker-compose as startup project.

 ## Architecture: